 EBU Members are invited to express their interest in participating by email before 30 September 2018.
 For further information or to discuss any aspect of your application to participate, please contact Matthew Trustram (email@example.com).

 22 July 2017 saw the launch of this brand new international TV competition.

 Eurovision Choir of the Year 2017 featured Europe’s best amateur choirs who traveled to Riga and competed for the title Eurovision Choir of the Year.
 Carmen Manet from Slovenia won the inaugural competition.

-Eurovision Choir of The Year took place within the popular international competition European Choir Games, organized by German-based INTERKULTUR, the world’s leading organizer of international choir competitions and festivals in collaboration with LIVE RIGA.
+Eurovision Choir of the Year 2017 was a co-production between the European Broadcasting Union (EBU) and Member Latvian Television (LTV).
+It took place within the popular international competition European Choir Games, organized by German-based INTERKULTUR, the world’s leading organizer of international choir competitions and festivals in collaboration with LIVE RIGA.

 Watch Carmen Manet winning performance below and the full show here.

 3 August 2019, live deferred (time TBC) / Venue: Scandinavium Arena, Gothenburg (Sweden)

 European Choir Games